saeidamiri1/dat/_posts/2020-06-01-tensorflow.md

 ```

 ### Define loss function
-We need define a loos function, for the regression model, the loof function is mean squared error (MSE)
+We need define a loos function, the goal of modeling is to  for the regression model, the loss function is mean squared error (MSE)
 ```
 def loss(y_pred, y_true):
      return(tf.reduce_mean(tf.square(y_pred-y_true)))